brodsa/mgv-vorau/README.md

 * Testing procedure:
     + Send the form with one of the unfilled form inputs.
-    + Send the form with incorect email address.
+    + Send the form with incorrect email address.
     + Send the filled in form.
     + Clear the form.
 * Expected results:
-    + The form is not sent in case of incorect inputs or empte inputs.
+    + The form is not sent in case of incorrect inputs or empty inputs.
 The user is always warned.
     + The user is informed after sending the form successfully.
     + All inputs are empty after clearing the form.
 * Actual results: